tdhaxton/3013-Algorithms/Assignments/P02/README.md

 ![alt text](dictionaryTest_s.png)

-- As you can see from the image above, as we begin typing letters, the program shows all matches beginning with that letter.
+- As you can see from the image above, as we begin typing letters, the program shows the first 10 matches beginning with that letter.

 ![alt text](dictionaryTest_sun.png)